Revisiting Spectral Bundle Methods: Primal-dual (Sub)linear Convergence Rates: Proof of Lemma

-Here we use the fact $V^{\top}F=0$ in step $(a)$.
-Step $(b)$ is due to the Holder's inequality.
+Here we use the fact $V_O^{\top}F=0$ in step $(a)$.
+Step $(b)$ is due to the H\"{o}lder's inequality.
 Step $(c)$ uses the fact that for rank $1$ matrix, the Frobenius norm is the same as its operator norm.
 Step $(d)$ uses the submultiplicity of operator two norm.
 The last step $(e)$ uses the fact operator norm of $e_{1}$ is $1$.